Bylaws of the Southern Region

 ARTICLE VIII – DUES

 No dues will be required for membership in the regional organization.
 Activities will be financed through funds received from the Association, and funds raised at the annual regional conference or other regional activities through registration, vendor fees, or sponsorships.
-The registration fee will be established annually by the local arrangements committee and approved by the Board of Directors.

 All members must be in good standing with the Association and current with the payment of their dues.